bobosola/OSTerrain50-SimpleBinary/README.md

 1\) ``./<application>   <path to OS zip file>`` unzips an [OS Terrain 50 ASCII Grid zip file](https://osdatahub.os.uk/downloads/open/Terrain50) then creates the binary data file ``OSTerrain50.bin`` from the unzipped data directory.

-2 \)``./<application>  <path to data directory>`` creates the binary data file ``OSTerrain50.bin`` from an existing OS Terrain 50 data directory.
+2 \)``./<application>  <path to data directory>`` creates the binary data file ``OSTerrain50.bin`` from an existing (fully-unzipped) OS Terrain 50 data directory.

 ## Description of the binary data file format

-This section is aimed at developers who may wish to read the binary data for their own purposes.
+This section is for developers who may wish to read the binary data for their own purposes.
 It assumes some familiarity with the Ordnance Survey National Grid.
-A diagram of [the OS grid](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid) is recommended to be viewed alongside this page to help make sense of the following explanations.
+A diagram of [the OS grid](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid) is recommended to be viewed alongside this page.

-The repo includes an [010 Editor](https://www.sweetscape.com/010editor/) template to help navigate the ouput file for data checking and debugging during development.
+The repo also includes an [010 Editor](https://www.sweetscape.com/010editor/) template to help navigate the ouput file for data checking and debugging during development.
 More information is in ``010 template/README.md``.
+This is not a requirement however.

 The binary data file consists of: